Jay-Madden/Env-Eval/README.md

 # Setup:
 1. Clone the repo
-2. Create a new class in the "Answers" directory with the name "YourNameAns.cs"
+2. Create a new class in the "Answers" directory with the name "\<YourName\>Ans.cs"
 3. Implement the Interface `IAnswer` on the class you just created

 ## Challenge 1: